-This Hearts Aflutter Scarf crochet pattern is a little bit of what we all need in our lives — happy, cheerful and fun!
-The scarf itself is made with a very simple v-stitch easy enough for the beginning crocheter!
-A v-stitch for Valentine’s Day seemed appropriate and I love how it turned out!
+The Hearts Aflutter Scarf crochet pattern is a little bit of what we all need in our lives — happy, cheerful and fun!
+The crochet v stitch scarf itself is made with a very simple v-stitch easy enough for the beginning crocheter.
+A v-stitch for St. Valentine’s Day seemed appropriate and I love how it turned out!

 Pattern written in US crochet terminology

 - I Love This Yarn!, Weight 4 Medium (100% acrylic) 355 yd / 7 oz

 - White 7 oz / 355 yds (A)

 - Cranberry 7 oz / 355 yds (B)